U.S. Customs and Border Protection, Department of Homeland Security.

 The following assemblies are added to the incomplete print engine in Mexico to form the finished unit.

 Formatter Board: The printer formatter is the main controller of the printer.
 It consists of a printed circuit board, industry standard components, and customized integrated circuits.
 The main function of the formatter is to receive input data from remote devises via different input ports, translate that data into a format that the print engine understands, and then send the data onto the print engine enabling the information to be successfully printed onto paper.
 The formatter is also responsible for providing command and control signals allowing the engine to start, run and stop motors in a manner that allows the paper to move from input devices to the designated output bin of the printer, while at the same time, putting the printed image on the paper.
 The image is constructed by the firmware that runs on the formatter, which tells the lasers how to place the image on the paper for proper resolution and image quality.
 The formatter operates the HP Embedded Web Server, which allows remote PC users to view the printer settings and make adjustments.
-It creates and stores critical and printer-unique calibration and configuration data, which ensure that the sub-systems have consistent measurements for paper size, page break, color reproduction and other standards.
+It creates and stores critical and printer-unique calibration and configuration data, which ensure that the sub-systems have consistent measurements for paper size, page break, Start Printed Page 81519color reproduction and other standards.
 The country of origin of the formatter is China.

 Scanner/Automatic Document Feeder (ADF): This subsystem controls scanning functions based on communication from the formatter.
 It consists of metal frames, plastic skins, paper transport rollers and control surfaces, controller/motor driver printed circuit assemblies, motors, imaging assembly, glass, cabling, and miscellaneous sensors.
 The scanner is designed and developed in the US and the assembly is produced in the US.